shishir18pandey-ui/work/README.md

 │                                                                              │
 │  User Input:                                                                 │
 │  ```                                                                         │
-│  Short Description: no kyc option in app                                     │ │  Description: no kyc option in app no kyc option in app                      │ │  ```                                                                         │ │                                                                              │
+│  Short Description: Unable to do the transfer why this happend               │ │  Description: Unable to do the transfer why this happend                     │ │                                                                              │ │  --- ATTACHED FILES ---                                                      │
+│  [Attached image: image (1).jpeg]                                            │
+│  Bank Transfer Failed                                                        │
+│  Your transfer request has been declined by your bank.
+Please contact your   │ │  bank for any queries.                                                       │ │  ```                                                                         │
+│                                                                              │
 │  Latest Interaction:                                                         │